folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 To see the number of user records assigned to a patron group, complete the following:

 -   In the **Users app**, in the **User search** pane, select the checkbox next to the appropriate Patron group.
-The list of user records assigned to that patron group appears in the User search results pane.
+The list of user records assigned to that patron group appears in the **User search results** pane.
 The number of records found displays at the top of the pane.

 To delete a patron group, follow these steps:

 1. In the **Settings app**, select **Users \> Patron groups**.
-2. In the **Patron groups** pane, find the patron group you want to delete and click the **trash can icon**.
+2. In the **Patron groups** pane, find the patron group you want to delete and click the **trash can icon** in the **Actions** column.
 3. In the **Delete Patron group** dialog, click **Delete**.
 A confirmation message appears and the patron group is deleted.

 ## Settings \> Users \> Address Types